Pipedrive

-Pipedrive is a cloud-based software as a service company.
+Pipedrive is a multinational cloud-based software as a service company founded in Estonia.
 It is the developer of the web application and mobile app Pipedrive, a sales customer relationship management (CRM) tool.
-The company has more than 1,000 employees in its eight offices across Europe (Tallinn, Tartu, Lisbon, London, Prague, Dublin, Riga and Berlin) and two offices in the US (New York and Florida).
-Its CRM is used by over 100,000 customers around the world.
+The company is headquartered in New York, and has more than 800 employees in eight offices across Europe (Tallinn, Tartu, Lisbon, London, Prague, Dublin, Riga and Berlin) and two offices in the US (New York and Florida).
+As of 2025, Pipedrive's CRM is used by over 100,000 customers around the world.
 In 2020, Pipedrive became the fifth Estonian-founded unicorn.